AmyWorkspace/hxchen/_pages/about.md

 ---

 I am currently serving as an Assistant Professor in [Internet of Things (IoT) Thrust](https://iott.hkust-gz.edu.cn/), with a joint appointment in [Artificial Intelligence (AI) Thrust](https://facultyprofiles.hkust-gz.edu.cn/thrust-faculties?code=10011A10000000000H28), Information Hub, [Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/).
-Before joining HKUST(GZ), I worked as a Researcher at Huawei Hong Kong Research Center (HKRC) from 2020 to 2023.
+Before joining HKUST(GZ), I worked as a Researcher at Huawei Hong Kong Research Center (HKRC).
-I received my Ph.D. degree in Computer Science and Engineering from Hong Kong University of Science and Technology (HKUST) in 2020, under the supervision of [Prof. Qian Zhang](https://www.cse.ust.hk/~qianzh/).
+I received my Ph.D. degree in Computer Science and Engineering from Hong Kong University of Science and Technology (HKUST), under the supervision of [Prof. Qian Zhang](https://www.cse.ust.hk/~qianzh/).
-I obtained my B.S. degree in Computer Science and Technology from Shanghai Jiao Tong University in 2015.
+I obtained my B.S. degree in Computer Science and Technology from Shanghai Jiao Tong University.

 My Chinese name and its pronunciation are
 <ruby>